 What is an Emotional Affair?

 An emotional affair occurs when one partner is secretly channeling emotional energy, time, and attention into someone other than their partner.
-Often, this relationship grows to a level that interrupts the intimacy in the marriage.
+This relationship often grows to a level that interrupts the intimacy within the marriage.
 One partner may fantasize about spending more time with this person, or even having sex with this person.